The nation's largest system of rehabilitation hospitals, Encompass Health is the trusted choice of medical professionals.

 Encompass Health is a national sponsor of Together to End Stroke

-*The hospital provides access to independent physicians.
+*We provide access to independent physicians.

 Chief Executive Officer